syselement/ine-notes/icca/cloud-foundations/README.md

 ### Support

-Cloud **resource responsibility** refer to the distribution of responsibilities between the cloud service provider (CSP) and the cloud customer regarding the management and maintenance of various aspects of the cloud environment.
+Cloud **resource responsibility** refers to the distribution of responsibilities between the cloud service provider (CSP) and the cloud customer regarding the management and maintenance of various aspects of the cloud environment.

 - The specific responsibilities allocated to each party can vary based on the cloud service model being used (`e.g.` IaaS, PaaS, SaaS) - shared responsibility model.
   - CSP - infrastructure, data centers, networking, physical security, hardware maintenance